Minding Your Inventory Drivers As Recession Lurks: A Guide by a Supply Chain Consultant

 Basic Demand Planning In The Absence Of Anything Better

-We recommend some basic demand analysis, as per the steps below, at a monthly cadence, if not weekly if your team’s bandwidth allows for it.
+We recommend some basic demand analysis, as per the steps below, at a monthly cadence, if not weekly if your team’s bandwidth allows for it, to better understand and meet the needs of your clients.
 The sooner you can identify where forecasts are out of alignment, the sooner your purchasing teams can adjust orders and materials planners can adjust inventory needs.

 Step 1: Compare Forecasts to Historical